 After my morning chat with my wonderful friend/barista, I headed to the studio, set out some rules, and went web-stalking.

 You can’t have fun without criteria, disclaimers and rules

 I am a riot at parties.

 I used the free Chrome extension Wappylzer to review the tech behind just over 60 celebrity websites.
 It would have been more but I got bored and hungry.
 If Wappylzer couldn’t pick up the CMS, I counted the site as ‘Unknown’ – even if I could probably work it out from the code.
 Gotta level the playing field and all that jazz.

 I only counted websites that were about the human celebrity person, their activities (like upcoming shows) or word art things (shoutout to Billie Eilish).
-This discounted straight-up ecommerce websites, like Kim Kardashian West with her beauty line, Serena Williams’ clothing store, Karamo Brown’s bomber jacket emporium, and Ellen DeGeneres’ own version of YouTube.
+This discounted straight-up ecommerce websites, like Serena Williams’ clothing store, Karamo Brown’s bomber jacket emporium, and Ellen DeGeneres’ own version of YouTube.

 I excluded anyone who was clearly sponsored by their website platform of choice, like Idris Elba, John Malkovich and Keanu Reeves for Squarespace, and Jonathan Van Ness with Wix.

 For this reason, I also didn’t include any YouTubers or drag performers as Squarespace sponsorship is prolific in their communities.

 And here’s the disclaimer.
 As a 32 year-old straight white British woman, I might have a very different idea of who is a celebrity to you, the lovely person reading this.
 And yes, that is the real reason I didn’t include YouTubers.